coffeemood/grabbySub2/README.md

 - [ ] Even faster :exclamation: The current version isn't so bad.
 Version 2.0 runs on python so it's almost double the speed of the first one which was as slow as a bash script can get

+- [ ] Completely eliminate dependencies by packaging pup as well as python modules along with the source.

 - [ ] Work on a GUI, integrate into a small handy taskbar/dock utility which improves users' experience...